Constellation-Labs/documentation-hub/sdk/metagraph-framework/03-installation.md

 - **Euclid** (recommended): Install an empty project in Euclid SDK using the `hydra install` command.
 - **Metagraph Examples** (recommended): Explore ready-to-use examples of metagraph codebases in the [metagraph-examples repo](https://github.com/Constellation-Labs/metagraph-examples).
 These examples can also be installed automatically via the `hydra install-template` command.
-- **giter8**: The Metagraaph Framework is distributed as a g8 template project that can be customized for your organization.
+- **giter8**: The Metagraph Framework is distributed as a g8 template project that can be customized for your organization.
 This template can be manually built using [giter8](http://www.foundweekends.org/giter8/).
 For more details, visit the [project repository](https://github.com/Constellation-Labs/currency.g8).

 :::note Quick Start
 See the Euclid Quick Start guide for a walkthrough of framework installation within the Euclid Development Environment.
 This is the recommended development environment and installation method for most users.